aranya-project/aranya-embedded/crates/chat-app/TUTORIAL.md

 ## Running

 Now it's time to deploy.
-Plug in your board to your computer using a usb-c cable.
+Plug in your board to your computer using a usb-c cable while holding down the large black button on the board.
+(You can release the button after the usb cable is plugged into the dev board and computer.)

 ```
 cargo run
 ```

 This should ask you which device you want to connect to.
 If you don't see a serial device check that it is plugged in.
 If you can select the device but it will not upload the program you may need to unplug the board and plug it back in while holding down the large button on the board.
-Once it is plugged in you can release the button a retry the `cargo run` command.
+Once it is plugged in you can release the button and retry the `cargo run` command.

 This should write the program to the device.
 You will have to reset the device to get it working.
 The easiest way to do this is to unplug it and